-Red Embers will transform Allan Gardens in downtown Toronto.
-For the first time in the city's history, monumental art by Indigenous womxn artists will be displayed for free to the public.
-The banners have been created in Toronto and across Canada by commissioned artists and will float from 13 tall charred-black gates throughout the park.
-Two of the banners will face the Victorian-era glass Palm House, while the others will straddle the major pathways of the park, allowing visitors to admire them from all directions and walk below them.
-The local eastern cedar, hand-peeled structures will measure about 18 feet high with vertical posts that cross at the top.
+Red Embers transformed Allan Gardens in downtown Toronto for six months in 2019.
+For the first time in the city's history, monumental art by Indigenous womxn artists was displayed for free to the public.
+The banners were created in Toronto and across Canada and beyond by commissioned artists and floated from 13 tall charred-black gates throughout the park.
+Two of the banners faced the Victorian-era glass Palm House, while the others straddled the major pathways of the park, allowing visitors to admire them from all directions and walk below them.
+The local eastern cedar, hand-peeled structures measure about 18 feet high with vertical posts that cross at the top.

-Red Embers opens to the public with a smudging ceremony, drumming and guest speakers on June 8, 2019, 11 AM.
-All are welcome!
+Red Embers opened to the public with a smudging ceremony, drumming and guest speakers on June 8, 2019.

-Like regalia, some of the banners will be designed with ribbons or tin jingle cones.
+Like regalia, some of the banners were designed with ribbons and/or tin jingle cones.
 The jingle skirt is danced during ceremony as a form of healing for the wearer’s community.
 Healing comes through the sound of the jingles, and the wearer’s footwork steps.
 The ribbon skirt empowers the wearer as a reminder of their resilience against cultural genocide.
-Other Red Ember's artists may experiment with new forms of expression using spray paint, fluorescent ribbons or roadkill bones.
+Other Red Ember's artists used new forms of expression using spray paint, fluorescent ribbons or roadkill bones.
 In this way, Red Embers challenges the conventional view of one homogenous Indigenous aesthetic.

-Red Embers is presented as a celebration of the power of art and design, which promises to be experienced by thousands at Allan Gardens.
-The banners will raise the profile of the Indigenous creative sector while demonstrating non-hierarchical partnerships between Indigenous design principles in the built-environment led by Indigenous womxn with stakeholders at the City of Toronto, Allan Gardens, and with Friends of Allan Gardens.
+Red Embers presented itself as a celebration of the power of art and design, and was experienced by thousands at Allan Gardens.
+The banners raised the profile of the Indigenous creative sector while demonstrating non-hierarchical partnerships between Indigenous design principles in the built-environment led by Indigenous womxn with stakeholders at the City of Toronto, Allan Gardens, and with Friends of Allan Gardens.

 Kristy Auger is a nêhiyaw (Plains Cree) artist from Fort St. John, BC.
 She is a member of the Bigstone Cree Nation (Wabasca, Alberta).
 She has a Bachelor of Arts (Indigenous Art) from First Nations University (Regina).
 Her current practice combines relief printmaking and traditional beadwork.
 Her work explores the relationship between Indigenous language, culture and land.
 She aims to weave personal experiences and Indigenous world-views together as a form of healing.